blob1807/odin-aseprite/tests/README.md

 When adding a file include your name in the file name and add it to the list below in this format;
 `File Name`; License if different from BSD 3
 * `geralt-blob1807.aseprite`; Can only be used for & in this project.
+* `512x512-colinbellino.aseprite`: RGBA, 512x512, 1 frame.
+Provided by [colinbellino](https://github.com/colinbellino) as a test case to ensure that files larger than u16 number of pixels are unmarshalled correctly (ie: 256x256+); License: WTFPL

 ## Third party